We believe that everyone should have the opportunity to express themselves through creativity and experience the thrill of live performance.

 Over 70 years later, the Fringe has grown to become the greatest platform for creative freedom in the world.
 It is at the centre of a global movement of over 200 fringe festivals, each following in Edinburgh’s footsteps.

-Taking inspiration from the original eight, the Fringe Society – a charity established by participants to act as the custodian of the Fringe – is making eight firm commitments that together make up the Fringe Blueprint, a statement of intent that will inform everything we do between now and our 75th anniversary in 2022.
+Taking inspiration from the original eight, the Fringe Society – a charity established by artists to nurture and uphold the Fringe's values of inclusivity, experimentation and imagination – is making eight firm commitments that together make up the Fringe Blueprint, a statement of intent that will inform everything we do between now and our 75th anniversary in 2022.

 Much like the Fringe itself, we can’t achieve any of this on our own.
 It will require a huge collective effort – from participants, audience members, government, councillors, businesses, partners and funders – but together we can make the world’s greatest platform for creative freedom even more accessible, affordable, connected and relevant than ever before.